testground/docs/concepts-and-architecture/client-server-communication.md

----
-description: >-
-  This is an advanced section for those curious about the communication between client and server.
-This section is not needed to use Testground, but to understand the protocol between client and server.
----

 # Client-Server communication

+_This is an advanced section for those curious about the communication between client and server.
+This section is not needed to use Testground, but to understand the protocol between client and server._

 ## Build